bjlkeng/bjlkeng.github.io/posts/semi-supervised-learning-with-variational-autoencoders/index.rst

 the details, so here's my presentation of deriving the variational objective with labelled data.

+*Updated (2018-10): After receiving some great questions from a few readers, I've taken another look at this and I believe I have a more sensible derivation.
+See Appendix B below.*

 -----

 For the case when we have both :math:`(x,y)` points, we'll treat both :math:`z`